-True or not, it's a nicely made ad that you can check out below.
-You can also check out the previous years' efforts, from the first to go viral in 2011.
+It's a nicely made ad that you can check out below.
+You can also check out the previous years' efforts, all the way down to the first to go viral in 2011.
 Enjoy.

 John Lewis Christmas advert 2018: The Boy and the Piano

-Elton John through the ages, innit?
+2018's effort showed us Elton John through the ages.
 It's not as tear-jerking as some from the retailer in the past, but it's beautifully shot and has a poignant message.

 John Lewis Christmas advert 2017: Moz The Monster